 You got an Instant Pot® for the holidays—now what?

-They were one of the hottest holiday items of 2017.
 With the ability to slow cook AND pressure cook nearly any food imaginable, it’s no surprise these nifty kitchen gadgets have fascinated people.
 But if you don’t know what an Instant Pot® is, you aren’t alone either!

 Even if you were gifted an Instant Pot®, that doesn’t necessarily mean you’re automatically an expert at using it.
 With more buttons than a slow cooker and a pretty hefty manual, it can be pretty intimidating.
 But we’re here to tell you that with a little practice and the right recipes, pressure cooking can be a life and time saver for busy Texans!

 Tip #1: Take time to learn how it works

 Most Instant Pots have at least six functions—pressure cooker, slow cooker, rice cooker, sauté, steamer and warmer.
 They also come with built-in smart programs like soup/broth, meat/stew, rice and yogurt.
 It really does it all!
 But with all those buttons comes more responsibility.

 When programming your Instant Pot® for the first time, the biggest step is familiarizing yourself with the options.
 The good thing is that some buttons will be used more than others, so it won’t take long to catch on.
 Click here for a cheat sheet on which buttons to use and when.
 Instant Pot® recommends a test run with water to make sure you know how your pot is running.
 They also has some helpful videos on getting started!

 Tip #2: Check out Instant Pot® accessories

 Instant Pots are already super useful, and accessories can help you do even more!